dfelicia/swiftbar-plugins/readme.md

 This SwiftBar plugin displays the stock price, change, and percent change for any symbol using the [Twelve Data API](https://twelvedata.com/).

 This version uses the Twelve Data API as the primary source because Nasdaq’s public API is meant for manual/browser access and may block frequent automated curl requests.
 On any Twelve Data failure (HTTP error, JSON error, or rate-limit) it falls back to Nasdaq’s quote API.
-It also caches the last close and previous close values to display $change/percent when the market is closed.
+It also caches the last close and previous close values to display $/% change when the market is closed.

 **The symbol is determined by the script filename:**
 For example, `aapl.sh` will show Apple (AAPL), `orcl.sh` will show Oracle (ORCL), etc.